You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 Painkillers That Lipitor Doesn't Affect

-If you're taking Lipitor and need a painkiller, it's essential to consult with your doctor or pharmacist.
-They can help you choose a painkiller that is safe to take with your medication.
-Here are a few tips to keep in mind:
+If you're taking Lipitor and need a painkiller, it's essential to talk to your doctor or pharmacist before taking any medication.
+They can help you choose a painkiller that is safe to take with Lipitor.
+In some cases, your doctor may recommend a different medication or adjust your Lipitor dosage to minimize the risk of interactions.

 Conclusion